esl/code-beam-europe/_participants/artur-sulej.md

 ---
 Artur is a senior software engineer at Fresha.
 He enjoys DIY and creating stuff.
-Programming for Artur is one those things but without creating mess at home.
+Programming for Artur is one of those things but without creating a mess at home.
 He enjoys motorcycling and coffee brewing.
-He's a happy husband and dad.
+He’s a happy husband and dad.

 Artur authored a <a href="https://github.com/Artur-Sulej/excellent_migrations">library</a> for detecting unsafe database migrations.